 Code The City 7 – Health – 19th – 20th November 2016.

-Code the City have been sponsored by the Aberdeen Health and Social Care Partnership (AHSCP) to run a session on how data is structured and used in the health and social care arena, how accurate this is, how it is maintained and shared, and how it supports easy signposting and access to services.
+Code the City were sponsored by the Aberdeen Health and Social Care Partnership (AHSCP) to run a session on how data is structured and used in the health and social care arena, how accurate this is, how it is maintained and shared, and how it supports easy signposting and access to services.

-Sign posting to services
+The Challenge: Sign posting to services

 Some groups over the weekend will look at look at how the AHSCP’s partners, The City Council, NHS Grampian, and multiple organisations in the public and 3rd sectors all store and present information on health and social care providers, local groups, associations, clubs and societies, in various ways.